Criteria for Fellowship Award by Election

 Any doctor who has in the past failed the non-reciprocal part of this College’s Fellowship Examinations or abandoned the programme at any stage cannot be considered for the Fellowship Award by Election.

 Holders of postgraduate diplomas obtained after December 1975 that are not considered as equivalent to the Fellowship of this College will no longer be considered for the Fellowship Award by Election.
 Such holders may however, be allowed to sit for the Part II Examinations or to present written works in the relevant specialty to the College.

 Process leading to the Award

-A candidate wishing to be considered for Fellowship Award of the College by Election should obtain an application form from the College Registrar with non-refundable application fee (as may be prescribed by the College from time to time.
+A candidate wishing to be considered for Fellowship Award of the College by Election should register on the College eportal.

 Each application must be supported in writing by two financial Fellows of the Faculty into which Fellowship is desired.